COVID-19 updates, including vaccine information, for our patients and visitors, Learn More

 His research interests include influenza, global health and international medicine, and the diagnosis and management of infections that cause death and morbidity in resource-limited settings.
 Dr. Schooley is particularly interested in the origin and development (pathogenesis) of HIV and HIV therapy, and was one of the first researchers to describe the humoral and cellular immune responses to HIV infection.

-Dr. Schooley heads the Division of Infectious Diseases at UC San Diego School of Medicine, where he has developed a multidisciplinary research program for hepatitis C.
+Dr. Schooley is a professor in the Division of Infectious Diseases within the Department of Medicine at UC San Diego School of Medicine, where he has developed a multidisciplinary research program for hepatitis C.

 Prior to joining UC San Diego Health, Dr. Schooley was head of the Division of Infectious Diseases at University of Colorado and director of the Colorado Center for AIDS Research Virology Core Laboratory.
 During his tenure at Colorado, Dr. Schooley was chair of the National Institute of Allergy and Infectious Diseases' AIDS Clinical Trials Group.
 Before that, he served as associate professor of medicine at Harvard Medical School.

 Dr. Schooley is extensively published, having edited numerous books and authored hundreds of articles and book chapters.
 He serves on the editorial board of several medical journals, including Journal of Acquired Immune Deficiency Syndromes and Clinical Infectious Diseases.